As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

-Japan suffers from extreme storms, and the legend describes a massive disagreement between Fujin and his brother Raijin.
+Japan faces storms, and the legend describes a massive disagreement between Fujin and his brother Raijin.

-Despite being brothers, these two gods always fight for the top spot of the “god of the sky.”
+Despite being brothers, these two gods always have a set-to for the top spot of the “god of the sky.”

-Most people get tattoos of both brothers, showcasing their fierce fights battling it out; causing chaos down below.
+Most people get tattoos of both brothers, showcasing their confrontation battling it out; causing mess down below.